 Even after interns have completed their required coursework, the learning has only just begun.
 Spending hours working under supervision is essential to earning your license, and it can be an invaluable learning opportunity, but there are risks associated with interns who are just starting out.
-As a student, you are still in training and along the way a mistake or two may happen during the learning process, and it is vital that you protect yourself as these mistakes can often lead to lawsuits.
+As an intern, a mistake or two may happen during the learning process and it is vital that you protect yourself as these mistakes can often lead to lawsuits.

 While completing hours under supervision, interns should be able to focus on learning everything they can, not stressing about a potential lawsuit.
 CPH & Associates provides intern malpractice coverage so the learning process can continue without being polluted by the worries of insurance formalities.
 At the end of the day, what matters most is that the healthcare providers of tomorrow are trained to be the best they can be, and the only way to ensure this is by removing the burden of liability.